Raritan Bay Slag Superfund Site: Current status

 In September 2016, $7 million of federal funding was awarded to the region.
 The Superfund State Contract was signed in July 2016.
 Field work officially began in November 2016.
-Site cleanup was completed in late fall of 2017.
+Partial site cleanup was completed in late fall of 2017.

+In 2021, dissatisfied with the progress of the cleanup, the EPA took over control of the site.
+The EPA claimed that National Lead was essentially dragging its feet in showing progress in cleanup design studies, both in June of 2020 and April of 2021, that they still continued to lack sufficient detail and were deemed unacceptable.
+The take over came five years after National Lead was given multiple extensions to provide the report.